Andrew Whitworth Set to Join Rams Hall of Famer in Rare Category

 Whitworth Not Just Returning Before 40th Birthday

 The 6-foot-7, 330-pound blindside protector had his first health obstacle during a late regular season NFC West battle.
-Last November, Seattle Seahawks linebacker K.J.
-Wright awkwardly bent Whitworth’s left knee in the wrong direction.
+In November 2020, Seattle Seahawks linebacker K.J.
+Wright “awkwardly” bent Whitworth’s left knee in the wrong direction.
 Whitworth had to be carted off from the SoFi Stadium field, fearing a season-ending ACL tear.

 But then came the second health hurdle, this time a devastating virus that spread to him and his family: COVID-19.

-Whitworth was one of nine in his household who tested positive for Coronavirus, detailing the experience with Gary Klein of the Los Angeles Times in a July 21 interview.
-Whitworth and his wife Melissa confirmed that they began with mild symptoms until they both lost their sense of smell and taste.
+Whitworth was one of nine in his household who tested positive for coronavirus, detailing the experience with Gary Klein of the Los Angeles Times in a July 21, 2020, interview.
+Whitworth and his wife Melissa confirmed that they began with mild symptoms and both lost their sense of smell and taste.

-Now, Whitworth is healthy from his leg injury and from Coronavirus.
-Regarding the latter, Whitworth told reporters on Wednesday during the 7:31 mark of the video conference “Everybody is doing really well.
+Now, Whitworth is healthy from his leg injury and from coronavirus.
+Regarding the latter, Whitworth told reporters at the June 1 video conference, “Everybody is doing really well.
 Everybody seems to be good and plugging right along.
 All the adults as far as us have been vaccinated and we’re kind of plugging along.”

 Whitworth Realizing His Age